minio/directpv-docs/content/resource-management/scheduling.md

 ## Customizing drive selection

+DirectPV has several methods for controlling drive selection.
+These include:

+- node selectors
+- pod affinity and anti-affinity
+- taints and tolerations

-Apart from controlling drive selection based on node selectors, pod affinity and anti-affinity, and taints and tolerations, DirectPV can use drive labels to pick specific drives with a custom storage class for volume scheduling.
+In addition to these methods, DirectPV can use _drive labels_ to pick specific drives with a custom storage class for volume scheduling.

 * Label selected drives by [label drives](./command-reference.md#drives-command-1) command.